 The process for PAS investigations begins after a state, regional, local government, or Native American Indian tribe requests Corps of Engineers assistance under the program.
 The Corps of Engineers will work with the requesting organization to develop a scope of work and assemble the appropriate study team for the effort being requested.
 Once a scope of work has been developed, a cost sharing letter agreement will be prepared and sent to the sponsor for their signature.
 Once the both parties have signed the agreement, the study may begin, subject to the availability of both Federal and local funding.

-How to Request Assistance.
 Requests for assistance should be in the form of a letter that includes the location and nature of the problem to be investigated.
-The request should be submitted by a state, local government agency, or eligible Native American Indian tribe to Mr. John Kennelly, Chief, Planning Branch, U.S. Army Corps of Engineers, New England District, 696 Virginia Road, Concord, MA 01742-2751.
-For more information call Christopher Hatfield at 978-318-8520.
+The request should be submitted by a state, local government agency, or eligible Native American Indian tribe to Wendy Gendron, Chief, Planning Division, U.S. Army Corps of Engineers, New England District, 696 Virginia Road, Concord, MA 01742-2751.
+For more information contact Barbara Blumeris, PAS Program Manager at 978-318-8737.

 Sample Request Letter for Planning Assistance to the States